 There's also the scene when Clara, in a very Hostel-esque setting, starts ripping Foxxy's fingernails.
 When Foxxy has finished saying her comfort words, Clara actually has one of her fingers in the pliers.

 In another after thinking the others are dead from the rapture Princess Clara at one point sticks her hand into the garbage disposal and cuts off all her fingers.

-In the Ren And Stimpy episode "Hermit Ren" Stimpy hammers a nail into his own finger while hanging a picture.
+In The Ren & Stimpy Show episode "Hermit Ren", Stimpy hammers a nail into his own finger while hanging a picture.